-Sell print on demand items Starting a print on demand business involves working with a supplier who’ll take your own designs, print them on blank items, such as t-shirts and mugs, and ship the orders.
+Sell print-on-demand items Starting a print-on-demand business involves working with a supplier who’ll take your own designs, print them on blank items, such as t-shirts and mugs, and ship the orders.
 This is a great way to put your own spin on everyday products and sell them online.
 For freelance artists and designers, it’s a viable way to start monetizing your creativity.

 You can also use print on demand to expand on existing business ideas.
 For instance, if you start an online store, you can sell company gear with your own logo side-by-side your main products.
-This is yet another idea for making money online, and can help you strengthen your brand identity.
+This is yet another idea for making money online, and can help you strengthen your corporate identity.

 Offer professional services

-There are two sides of a business coin - products and services.
+There are two sides of a business coin—products and services.
 If you opt to start a service business rather than selling products, you’ll essentially be monetizing your talents and expertise.

-Begin by choosing a service business idea - this could be a fitness trainer, copywriter, life coach or carpenter - and then, create a service website to sell your offerings.
+Begin by choosing a service business idea—this could be a fitness trainer, copywriter, life coach or carpenter—and then, create a service website to sell your offerings.
 You can even let clients book directly through your site using an online scheduling software.